 Why Prana Chai Adds Honey

 At Prana Chai, we add a small amount of honey to our Original Masala Blend.
-In a two-teaspoon serving of masala chai, you’re getting four grams of sugar.
+In a two-teaspoon serving of masala chai, you’re only getting four grams of sugar.

 We find honey gives the blend a more balanced flavour and adds a touch of natural sweetness to the mix that’s just right.
 It’s also a natural preservative that will ensure your chai blend lasts longer.